 Actuators can vary greatly in size.
 For example, the actuators inside your car are far larger than the actuators inside your cell phone.
 Because of this, the strength of actuators can vary as well.
 You don’t need an actuator that can push 1000 lbs inside your cell phone, after all.

 Determining the strength of an actuator is a combination of its stroke, speed, and force.
 However, there is a trade-off between all of these things.
 Small actuators can have a stroke of less than 1 inch, but larger actuators can have a stroke of 24 inches or more.
 The speed of an actuator can also vary depending on its application.
 Generally speaking, actuators that push a lot of force are slower.

 There are also two different types of force with actuators.
-There is force, and there is lock-up force.
-Force refers to the amount of weight an actuator can push, while lock-up force refers to how much weight the actuator can support.
+There is force, and there is blocking force.
+Force refers to the amount of weight an actuator can push over a distance while blocking force refers to how much weight the actuator can support without moving.

-The force of a linear actuator can vary between models.
-Force can be less than 1lb to as high as 2000lbs or more, depending on the application.
-For lock-up force, it varies greatly by design.
+The force of a linear actuator can vary between models and technologies.
+Force can be much less than 1 lb in small actuators to 2000 lbs or more in large actuators, depending on the technology.

 At one time, hydraulic actuators were the strongest actuators available, but with increases in technology, electric linear actuators can compete with this strength.